Listed Volatility and Variance Derivatives

-Yves Hilpisch is founder and CEO of The Python Quants (https://tpq.io) and The AI Machine (https://aimachine.io).
-The group focuses on Open Source technologies for Financial Data Science, Artificial Intelligence, Algorithmic Trading and Computational Finance.
-It also provides data, financial and derivatives analytics software (see Quant Platform and DX Analytics) as well as consulting services and Python for Finance online trainings.
+Dr. Yves J. Hilpisch is founder and CEO of The Python Quants (https://tpq.io) and The AI Machine (https://aimachine.io).
+The group focuses on Open Source technologies for Financial Data Science, Artificial Intelligence, Algorithmic Trading, Computational Finance, and Asset Management.
+It also provides data, financial and derivatives analytics software (see Quant Platform and DX Analytics) as well as consulting services and Python for Finance online and corporate training programs.

 DX Analytics is a purely Python-based derivatives and risk analytics library which implements all models and approaches presented in the book (e.g. stochastic volatility & jump-diffusion models, Fourier-based option pricing, least-squares Monte Carlo simulation, numerical Greeks) on the basis of a unified API.

 We are offering comprehensive Python for Finance online training programs — leading to University Certificates — about Financial Data Science, Algorithmic Trading, Computational Finance, and Asset Management.
 In addition, we also offer customized corporate training classes.
 See https://home.tpq.io/certificates or just get in touch below.